InduwaraSMPN/calculator-app-mad-new/README.md

 This is a Flutter project designed to [brief description of what your project does].
 It is built using the Flutter framework and is compatible with both Android and iOS platforms.

 ## Features
-- Feature 1
+- Supports basic arithmetic operations
-- Feature 2
+- Allows entering numbers using a numeric keypad.
-- Feature 3
+- Includes clear (C), backspace (⌫), decimal point (.), and sign toggle (+/-).

 ## Installation